 of fresh graduates believe that companies are reluctant to hire them because they may lack the necessary hands-on experience.

 Believing that the companies won’t hire them because of the lack of on-the-job skills might discourage the fresh graduates from applying.

 Limited sourcing strategy

 Some companies struggle with hiring college graduates because they have a limited sourcing strategy—meaning they’re always hiring from the same schools and posting on the same job boards.
 This hurts diversity within the company and can cause hiring biases.

-Some of the common hiring biases include affinity bias, which occurs when we have a natural affinity toward a candidate, and halo basis, or when a recruiter chooses to focus solely on one positive trait while neglecting other important details about the candidate.
+Some of the common hiring biases include affinity bias, which occurs when we have a natural affinity toward a candidate, and halo bias, or when a recruiter chooses to focus solely on one positive trait while neglecting other important details about the candidate.

 Lack of commitment

-Other employers finding hiring college graduates challenging because they expect them to be fully-fledged professionals instead of being dedicated enough to training and developing them into ones.
+Other employers find hiring college graduates challenging because they expect them to be fully-fledged professionals instead of being dedicated enough to training and developing them into ones.
 This lack of commitment is unappealing to today’s graduates, who place significant value on opportunities for learning and development.

 Competing for talent